Noah-Parsons/neutron-drip-line/README.md

 ## The question, simply

 Take an atom and keep adding neutrons to its centre.
 For a while it holds on to them.
-Then, at some point, one more neutron just falls straight back out.
+Then, at some point, one more neutron falls back out.
 That edge is called the **neutron drip line**.
 Past it, that version of the element cannot exist.